 This page provides a variety of resources regarding legal US online poker.

-Pennsylvania became the fourth state to legalize online poker and casino games on Oct.
-30, 2017 when Gov. Tom Wolf signed the state’s gaming expansion package into law.
-We expect the market to go live in PA in 2018.
+Pennsylvania became the fourth state to legalize online poker and casino games when Gov. Tom Wolf signed the state’s gaming expansion package into law in 2017.
+Expect the PA market to go live in early 2019.

-Learn more about NJ online poker here.
-A snapshot of the leading sites in NJ’s online poker market is provided in the table below.
+Learn more about NJ online poker sites here.
+A snapshot of the leading sites in the NJ online poker market is provided in the table below.

 - POKER SITE

-The second-largest state offering regulated online poker sites in the US, Nevada’s regulated internet poker space is dominated by WSOP.com.
+The second-largest state offering regulated online poker sites in the US, Nevada’s regulated internet poker space is dominated by WSOP NV.

-Nevada differs from NJ and DE in that Nevada only offers poker online – no casino games.
+Nevada differs from NJ and DE in that Nevada does not offer online casino games — only poker.

-Delaware operates a single online poker site that all three authorized brands feed into.
+The state operates a single online 888 Poker site that all three authorized brands feed into.

-With the governor’s signature, PA officially became the fourth state with legal online poker, in addition to slots and table games.
-The middle of the 2018 would be a likely timeframe for launch.
+With that signature, PA officially became the fourth state with legal online poker, and the third with online slots and table games.
+Launch is approaching early in 2019.